Inside the Blank School’s Eight Centers and Institutes

 Tariq Farid Franchise Institute

-The Tariq Farid Franchise Institute, named for Tariq Farid P’15, founder and CEO of Edible Brands, creates cross-disciplinary programming that draws on Babson’s business and entrepreneurial expertise, combined with the experience and knowledge of franchising experts, to develop tomorrow’s franchise leaders and expand global opportunities for rising entrepreneurs.
+The Tariq Farid Franchise Institute, named for Tariq Farid P’15, founder of Edible Brands, creates cross-disciplinary programming that draws on Babson’s business and entrepreneurial expertise, combined with the experience and knowledge of franchising experts, to develop tomorrow’s franchise leaders and expand global opportunities for rising entrepreneurs.

 • Established: 2021

-• Executive Director: Ab Igram MBA’96
+• Founding Executive Director: Ab Igram MBA’96

 • On Campus: Olin Hall, Suite 005A and 005B